Analysis | Study: Trump counties more likely to seek ivermectin, hydroxychloroquine prescriptions

 That’s the flip side of this research, of course.
 Trump counties were more likely to embrace the use of hydroxychloroquine and ivermectin; they were also less likely to embrace coronavirus vaccines.

 This suggests that pattern isn’t simply that more-red places saw more enthusiasm for unproven treatments.
-It shows enthusiasm for unproven treatments even while rejecting an actually effective pandemic response.
+It shows enthusiasm for unproven treatments even while rejecting an effective pandemic response.
 So it’s not that those places were disproportionately eager for any solution to the coronavirus.
 It seems safe to assume that they were looking for treatments that aligned with their political position before ones that aligned with expert recommendations.

 The toll was stark.
 The Kaiser Family Foundation estimates that 163,000 covid-19 deaths in the second half of 2021 could have been prevented had those infected been vaccinated.
 The surge in cases that accompanied the delta variant hit less-vaccinated and more-Republican-voting states (indicated in red below) significantly harder.